diogovalentte/homarr-iframes/docs/SOURCES.md

 # Media Releases

-This source creates an iFrame with media that is released today.
+This source creates an iframe with media that is released today.
 There is also an indicator of whether the media is downloaded (_for Lidarr, it shows how many tracks of an album are downloaded_).

 - It gets the media from [Sonarr](https://github.com/Sonarr/Sonarr), [Radarr](https://github.com/Radarr/Radarr), and [Lidarr](https://github.com/Lidarr/Lidarr).
 - Set the same timezone to your media containers and this project for a better result.

 ![image](https://github.com/user-attachments/assets/461249d2-7979-47bd-913e-2247c31c8e2e)

-To use this source, you'll need to provide the environment variables below, but you don't need to provide all of them, you can specify only the Sonarr variables for example.
+To use this source, you'll need to provide the environment variables below, but you don't need to provide all of them; you can specify only the Sonarr variables, for example.

 - `SONARR_ADDRESS`: your Sonarr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_SONARR_ADDRESS`: your Sonarr instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.